qri-io/rfcs/text/0012-CLI-commands.md

 # Motivation
 [motivation]: #motivation

-This RFC is a place to document the prefered behaviors of the Qri CLI.
-By knowing the prefered behaviors, the Qri team can better and faster design new features, squash bugs, and answer questions.
+This RFC is a place to document the preferred behaviors of the Qri CLI.
+By knowing the preferred behaviors, the Qri team can better and faster design new features, squash bugs, and answer questions.

 Each command will be documented with summary, flags, and examples.